fengtao321/leetcode/README.md

 This is the repository for Zihao and Alice to improve their coding skills.
 So far, Alice is taking the lead but who knows what gonna happen in the future?

+A quick update:
+In future, Zihao has a smart idea for question 1674 :) Tao put his idea into python, like a coding machine, when Zihao went to office.

 ## Category
 + [Problem: 1-500](#problem-list-1)
 + [Problem: 501-1000](#problem-list-2)